ilios/user-guide/dashboard/language-selector.md

 # Language Selector

 It is possible to change the language of the majority of the captions in Ilios to be in (at this point) Spanish or French.
-These translations are as accurate as possible at this point but may be revised pending feedback from users.
+These translations are as accurate as possible but may be revised pending feedback from users.

 <figure>
   <img src="../images/language_selector/language_switcher.png" alt="Language Switcher">